 Then Kiko, "I'm coming to help you-"

 "No!" he commanded.
 "I can fix this.
-I'm staying, and the rest of you are leaving this island."
+I'm staying, and you're staying right there."

 Tammy tried to convince him, "I can issue an evacuation-"

 "There's not enough time and you know it."
 He looked at us through the hologram.
 "I've taught you all everything I could teach you…" we all watched in silence, except for the sound of banging coming from the bottom hatch.
-Our captian gave us a serious, heartfelt look and spoke, "My last order as Captain of the Jago, is for all of you to get off the planet and win the race."
+"My last order as Captain of the Jago, is for all of you to get off the planet and win the race."
 No one moved.
 We couldn't quite comprehend what he was saying.
 There had to be a way to save him.
 "Tammy… get them out of here."
 He stared at her with conviction about his decision.

-Tammy was frozen staring back at Cashel's hologram, then finally nodded to him and turned around.
-She grabbed Kiko by the arm and steered her back to the ship.
-Cashel nodded to me and I relectantly followed her lead by grabbing Rei.
+Tammy was frozen staring back at Cashel's hologram.
+Then she finally nodded to him and turned around, grabbed Kiko by the arm and steered her back to the ship.
+Cashel nodded to me and I followed her lead by grabbing Rei.
 She protested and Jotham helped me drag her away from the hologram.

 Kiko was already at one of the ship's blaster rooms.
-I told Jotham to handle Rei while I joined Kiko.
+I told Jotham to handle Rei while I joined her.
 It took a moment for Tammy to start up the ship and as we were leaving, the hatch blew open.
-We could see out the bottom half of the ship through the blaster room screens, that the ceiling of the room we were in was now open and we emerged through it at the edge of the island, flying away from the blasts shoot from our pursuers below.
+We could see out the bottom half of the ship through the blaster room screens that the ceiling of the room we were in was now open and we emerged through it at the edge of the island.

 A few ships followed us but it was nothing compared to when we left Crux.
 We traveled quickly away from the island and we could see from the distance, as the island casing began to close, proving Cashel's success and then sink into the sea.